digitaltwinconsortium/ManufacturingOntologies/README.md

 <img src="Docs/arc.png" alt="arc" width="900" />

-## Installing Azure IoT Operations on the Edge
+## Deploy Azure IoT Operations on the Edge

-Please make sure you have already enabled the Edge for management via Azure Arc as described in the previous paragraph.
-Then, install Azure IoT Operations by following these instructions:
+Please make sure you have already started the production line simulation and enabled the Kubernetes Cluster for management via Azure Arc as described in the previous paragraph.
+Then, deploy Azure IoT Operations by following the instructions [here](https://learn.microsoft.com/en-us/azure/iot-operations/get-started/quickstart-deploy?tabs=windows#deploy-azure-iot-operations).

-1. TODO

 ## Condition Monitoring, Calculating OEE, Detecting Anomalies and Making Predictions in Azure Data Explorer